SAP/jenkins-library/documentation/docs/steps/gaugeExecuteTests.md

 * `dockerName`, see step [dockerExecute](dockerExecute.md)
 * `dockerWorkspace`, see step [dockerExecute](dockerExecute.md)
 * With `failOnError` you can define the behavior, in case tests fail.
 When this is set to `true` test results cannot be recorded using the `publishTestResults` step afterwards.
+* `installCommand` defines the command for installing Gauge.
+In case the `dockerImage` already contains Gauge it can be set to empty: ``.
+* `languageRunner` defines the Gauge language runner to be used.
+* `runCommand` defines the command which is used for executing Gauge.
 * If specific stashes should be considered for the tests, you can pass this via parameter `stashContent`
 * `testOptions` allows to set specific options for the Gauge execution.
 Details can be found for example [in the Gauge Maven plugin documentation](https://github.com/getgauge/gauge-maven-plugin#executing-specs)
 * In case the test implementation is stored in a different repository than the code itself, you can define the repository containing the tests using parameter `testRepository` and if required `gitBranch` (for a different branch than master) and `gitSshKeyCredentialsId` (for protected repositories).
 For protected repositories the `testRepository` needs to contain the ssh git url.